 The HeartMath System is comprised of techniques, tools and technology; and has been developed and validated through rigorous scientific research.
 Our partner, the non-profit research organization the Institute of HeartMath, is a recognized global leader in emotional physiology and stress-management research.
 Their studies using HeartMath techniques and technology have been published in many peer reviewed journals including; The American Journal of Cardiology, Harvard Business Review and Journal of Alternative and Complementary Medicine.
-Additional studies are currently taking place in many institutions such as Mayo Clinic, Arizona State University, University of Northampton, Northampton, England and VA Palo Alto Health Care System.
+Additional studies are currently taking place in many institutions such as Arizona State University and University of Northampton, Northampton, England.

 The research supporting our offerings is focused on psychophysiology, neurocardiology and biophysics research, as well as clinical, workplace and organizational intervention and treatment outcome studies.
 Many of these studies have been done in collaboration with universities, research centers and healthcare system partners.
 This research has significantly advanced the understanding of heart-brain interactions, heart-rate-variability analysis, emotional physiology and the physiology of optimal learning and performance and provides the foundation of the HeartMath System.

 Heart-Rate Variability (HRV) and Autonomic Function:

 A key area of focus of Institute of HeartMath Research Center is exploring our emotions and how they affect our physiology, with an emphasis on the physiological effects of positive emotions.

 The heart and brain maintain a continuous two-way dialogue, each influencing the other’s functioning.
 The signals the heart sends to the brain can influence perception, emotional processing and higher cognitive functions.
 This system and circuitry is viewed by neurocardiology researchers as a “heart brain.”